Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Introduction

-\textbf{High level overview of the main ideas.} Our kernelization algorithm has two main phases.
-In the first phase we partition the input graph $G$ into subgraphs $C_0, C_1, \dots, C_\ell$, such that $|C_0|=\cO(k)$; for every $i\geq 1$, the neighbourhood $N(C_i)\subseteq C_0$, and $\sum_{1\leq i\leq \ell} |N(C_i)|=\cO(k)$.
-In the second phase, we replace these graphs by smaller equivalent graphs.
-Towards this, we treat graphs $N[C_i]=C_i \cup N(C_i)$, $i\geq 1$, as $t$-boundaried graphs with boundary $N(C_i)$.
-Our first conceptual contribution is a polynomial time algorithmic procedure replacing a $t$-boundaried graph by an equivalent graph of size $\cO(|N(C_i)|)$.
-Observe that as a result of such replacements, the size of the new graph is $\sum_{1\leq i\leq \ell} |\cO(N(C_i))| +|C_0|=\cO(k)$ and thus we obtain a linear kernel.
-Kernelization techniques based on replacing a $t$-boundaried graph by an equivalent instance, or more specifically, protrusion replacement, were used before \cite{H.Bodlaender:2009ng,F.V.Fomin:2010oq,FominLMPS11, abs-1207-0835}.
-At this point it is also important to mention earlier works done in~\cite{FellowsL89,ArnborgCPS93,BodlaenderF96a,BodlaendervA01a,Fluiter97,BodlaenderH98} on protrusion replacement in the algorithmic setting on graphs of bounded treewidth.
+and thus we obtain a linear kernel.
+Kernelization techniques based on replacing a $t$-boundaried graph by an equivalent instance or, more specifically, protrusion replacement were used before in~\cite{H.Bodlaender:2009ng,F.V.Fomin:2010oq,FominLMPS11, abs-1207-0835}.
+At this point it is also important to mention earlier works done in~\cite{FellowsL89,ArnborgCPS93,BodlaendervA01a,Fluiter97,BodlaenderH98} on protrusion replacement in the algorithmic setting on graphs of bounded treewidth.
 The substantial differences with our replacement procedure and the ones used before in the kernelization setting are the following. \begin{itemize} \item In the protrusion replacement procedure it is assumed that the size of the boundary $t$ and the treewidth of the replaced graph are constants.
 In our case neither the treewidth, nor the boundary size are bounded.
-In particular, the boundary size could be a linear function of $k$. \item In earlier protrusion replacements, the size of the equivalent replacing graph is bounded by some (non-elementary) function of $t$.
-In our case this is a linear function of $t$. \end{itemize} Our new replacement procedure strongly exploits the fact that graphs $C_i$ possess a set of desired properties allowing us to apply the irrelevant vertex technique from \cite{F.V.Fomin:2012}.
+In particular, the boundary size could be a {\em linear} function of $k$. \item In earlier protrusion replacements, the size of the equivalent replacing graph is bounded by some (non-elementary) function of $t$.
+In our case this is a {\sl linear} function of $t$. \end{itemize} Our new replacement procedure strongly exploits the fact that graphs $C_i$ possess a set of desired properties allowing us to apply the irrelevant vertex technique explained above.
 However, not every graph $G$ excluding some fixed graph as a topological minor can be partitioned into graphs with the desired properties.
-We show that in this case there is another polynomial time procedure transforming $G$ into an equivalent graph, which in turn can be partitioned.
-The procedure is based on a generalised notion of protrusion, which is the second conceptual contribution of this paper.
-In the new notion of protrusion we relax the requirement that protrusion is of bounded treewidth by the condition that it has a bounded dominating set.
-Let us remark, that a similar notion of a generalised protrusion bounded by the size of a certificate, can be used for a variety of graph problems.
-We show that either a graph does not have the desired partition, or it contains a sufficiently large generalised protrusion, which can be replaced by a smaller equivalent subgraph.
-For constructing the partitioning, we also devise a constant factor approximation algorithm for \tDS \, on graphs excluding some fixed graph as a topological minor.
-The construction of the partitioning as well as the approximation algorithm, are heavily based on the recent work of Grohe and Marx on the structure of such graphs \cite{GroheM12}.
+We show that, in this case, there is another polynomial time procedure transforming $G$ into an equivalent graph, which in turn can be partitioned.
+The procedure is based on a generalized notion of protrusion, which is the third conceptual contribution of this paper.
+In the new notion of protrusion we relax the requirement that protrusions are of bounded treewidth by the condition that they have a bounded size dominating set.
+Let us remark, that a similar notion of a generalized protrusion, bounded by the size of a certificate, can be used for a variety of graph problems.
+We show that either a graph does not have the desired partition, or it contains a sufficiently large generalized protrusion, which can be replaced by a smaller equivalent subgraph.
+The construction of the partitioning is heavily based on the recent work of Grohe and Marx on the structure of such graphs \cite{GroheM12}.